Microblogging: 10 Essential Secrets to Go Viral

 Start with tension.
 Curiosity.
 Something slightly offbeat.

 This isn’t just writing—it’s signaling.
 That line makes people pause and wonder, “Wait, why?”
-That’s your in.

 Repurposing content for different platforms using microblogging